willfind/guidedtrack-syntax-highlighting-plugins/readme.md

 The Atom grammar is constructed in Textmate, and may work for other editors as well.

-See the readme files for each grammar, respectively, for more information.
+**See the readme files for each grammar, respectively, for more information and installation instructions.**

-For questions/difficulty with installation: andy@uplift.app
+For questions/difficulty with installation, or requests: andy@uplift.app

 ### Notes